swimmer8991/UC12/README.md

-Certainly!
-Below is a sample `README.md` file for the `Utils` class you provided:

----

 # String Utilities

 A simple utility library that provides various string operations to make string manipulations easier and more efficient.